If a metric is not submitted from one of the more than

 Custom metrics properties

 A Datadog custom metric has the properties below.
-Refer to the Metrics Introduction documentation to learn how to graph metrics within Datadog.
+Read the metrics introduction to learn how to graph metrics within Datadog.

 |The name of your metric.|

 |The value of your metric.
 Note: Metric values must be 32-bit.
 Values should not reflect dates or timestamps.|

 |The timestamp associated with the metric value.
 Note: Metric timestamps cannot be more than ten minutes in the future or more than one hour in the past.|

 |The set of tags associated with your metric.|

 |The type of your metric.
 Read about metric types.|

 <TYPE> of the metric is RATE or COUNT, it defines the corresponding interval.